7 Different Types of Income Streams

 - Earned Income

 - Interest Income

 Many of these are not available to everyone.
 You need to have money already to benefit from some of these income streams.

 Earned income is your primary income stream through a job.
 The majority of us start here, and many go no further.
 For most, earned income is very limiting and has attracted the acronym, Just Over Broke!

 In other words, you earn just enough to survive.
 Of course, some jobs pay exceptionally well, but these are exceptions, not the norm.
 To go beyond a job and start your own business requires taking risks and moving into profit income.

-By selling a service or products for more than they cost you is the basis of profit income.
+By selling a service or product for more than they cost, you use the basis of profit income.
 You could open a retail store and sell products, offer professional services and charge for your time, or combine the two.

 It is one of the hardest steps to move from earned income to profit income, but it is the dream of many employees.
 Becoming self-employed or an entrepreneur can be a difficult road, and there are risks.

 If you or your business has spare cash sitting in the bank account, it is losing money.
 There are many ways you can put your money to work and earn a passive income stream.